 Getting Started with SonicJS: Complete Beginner's Guide

 TL;DR β SonicJS is an edge-first headless CMS that runs on Cloudflare Workers.
-Create a project with npm create sonicjs-app, define your content collections in TypeScript, and deploy globally with a single command.
+Create a project with npx create-sonicjs@latest, define your content collections in TypeScript, and deploy globally with a single command.

 Key Stats: